Your 2025 guide to Machu Picchu

 Hikes:

-If you want something more adventurous, you can hike to Machu Picchu with organized treks (with varying degrees of difficulty) along the Inca Trail.
-You’ll have to camp if you choose a hiking option, and it’s worth mentioning that the Inca Trail to Machu Picchu is closed every February for maintenance.
+If you want something more adventurous, you can hike to Machu Picchu on organized treks (with varying degrees of difficulty) along the Inca Trail.
+You'll have to camp if you choose a trek, and it's worth noting that the Inca Trail to Machu Picchu is closed every February for maintenance.
+So here's a little more insight into the different trekking options to Machu Picchu you can book with QN:

 THE INCA TRAIL